SuperDuperBlade/MangaDownloader/README.md

 # MangaReader
-Downlods a manga from mangadex
+Downlods a manga from mangadex using their api